SamSonggg/nusrobomaster.github.io/docs/nav-teams/MECHABirdBox.md

 * Intelligent Controlle

 ### General design and fabrication methods
 * Most parts should be bought online and machined to desired specifications.
-Prototype, lightweight materials can be 3D printed with Kevyn’s 3D printer, using ABS/PLA material.
+Prototype, lightweight materials can be 3D printed with Kevyn’s 3D printer, using ABS/PLA material to reduce net costs.
 Samantha can buy cheap electronics and mechanical parts in Shenzhen as well if possible, as well as use laser cutting, lathing equipment etc.

 ## Proposed Budget